c0rnch1p/Scuttle/readme.md

 #### Notes
 ##
 ##### Legality Concerns
-If any of the dependancies for this wrapper arent available for legal reasons its strongly recommended consider further measures such as using an isolated VM, container or live environment of some kind with its own public IP address.
+If any of the dependencies for this wrapper arent available for legal reasons its strongly recommended consider further measures such as using an isolated VM, container or live environment of some kind with its own public IP address.
 ##